 Once the layout of the site was finalised, we produced the Arboricultural Impact Assessment.
 Based on the findings of the Constraints Plan, this detailed report looks at the potential impact of the development on the trees, and vice versa.
 It’s therefore a vital part of what has to be done under the BS5837:2012 regulations.

 The information we produced for our client was key to their planning application.
-A few months after submitting it to the relevant local authority for approval, they learned that their application had been successful.
+A few months after submitting it to the relevant local authority for approval, they were delighted to learned that their application had been successful.